Gregorian Scholars Honors Program

 These extracurricular opportunities are supported by experiences in the classroom, where students will have the occasion to participate in three colloquia per semester with honors faculty.
 In addition, students will complete three credit hours of foreign language at an intermediate level.

-For qualified Gregorian Scholars Honors Program applicants, there is the possibility to earn additional scholarships on top of their existing academic scholarships, bringing their scholarship total to $10,000 for four years.
-One incoming member may also earn a $4,000 Presidential Scholarship, bringing them to a potential scholarship total of $14,000 per year for four years.
+For qualified Gregorian Scholars Honors Program applicants, there is the possibility to earn an additional $1,500 St. Thomas Aquinas Scholars Award per year for four years, on top of their existing academic scholarships.
+In addition, one incoming member may also earn the $4,000 Presidential Scholarship per year for four years.
 Scholarships will be awarded based on application essays into the Honors program and are determined by the Honors Program Council.